pharrisee/TheFrontLinuxServerInfo/README.md

 #### Running on a network using NAT (P2P)

+This option is crossplatform and works with both Windows and Linux dedicated servers.

 If you are running this on a local (at home) computer, then you need to change the start script slightly.

 Change your equivalent of this line: